Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 ## Known Bugs

-There was a minor bug found on the site on completion of the project which has been listed below
+There was a minor bug found on the site on completion of the project which has been listed below.

 Issue with form reset in contact.html: